danielscarvalho/SQL-Business/README.md

 > The RDBMS is the most popular database system among organizations across the world.
 It provides a dependable method of storing and retrieving large amounts of data while offering a combination of system performance and ease of implementation.  \[[1](https://www.techtarget.com/searchdatamanagement/definition/RDBMS-relational-database-management-system#:~:text=An%20RDBMS%20is%20a%20type,storage%20used%20in%20a%20DBMS.)\]

-Structured data is like bi-dimensional Cartesian information, such as spreadsheet data, that has lines (register, records) and columns (fields).
+Structured data is like bi-dimensional Cartesian information, such as spreadsheet data, that has lines (registers, records) and columns (fields).

 Here we are going to explore SQLite, a free singue user database used for Data Science (Data Analysis) and for mobile apps too.